couchbase/docs-cb4/README.md

 the devguide-examples has a branch per major.minor version of the documentation starting with 4.5.

+## Rules on Content
+Make sure all topics have a short description, as that is used not only to inform the reader about what is in this document, but it also goes in the `meta` description in the HTML.
+Google may use this as the snippet under a link in a search result.
+They recommend "a page's description meta tag might be a sentence or two or a short paragraph"

+An anti-example:
+> This section bootstraps knowledge on completely asynchronous computations using the SDK."

+Replaced with:
+> The Couchbase Java SDK has a complete asynchronous API based in part on RxJava.
+This section provides information on how the asynchronous API can be used, how it works with Java platform and RxJava features and the kinds of error handling you will need to consider in application development.

+That may even be a little long, but this was for a long page.
+Note that it gets in keywords like Java and RxJava.

 ## Generating Documentation

 Docs are generated with DITA OT.
 Technically, we have a [forked